Gwen Patton: As an educator

 She spent her career as an English teacher, curriculum expert, and adjunct professor while also founding and leading two significant civil rights organizations: the National Black Anti-War, Anti-Draft Union (NBAWADU) and the National Association of Black Students (NABS).
 The first was the anti-war movement's first national organization dedicated to combating racism and sexism, while the latter was a group of students and activists dedicated to facilitating the "transition from student to student worker to worker consciousness."
 Before returning to Alabama in 1978, she taught at Antioch, as well as in New York and Vermont.
 She headed the Academic Advising Center at Alabama State University, where she also taught for a time, from 1981 to 1986, and coordinated Tuskegee Institute's Centennial Campaign, a fundraising campaign.

 Later career

 Patton was named archivist at Trenholm State Technical College in 1992 to preserve the Montgomery Pioneer Voting Rights Collection, which included Rufus A. Lewis and Idessa Williams, among other local activists.
 She also co-founded the Montgomery Friends of the Selma to Montgomery National Historic Trail in 1998, which resulted in the erection of historic markers and consistent litter removal along the newly established trail, as well as opposition to the development of nearby landfills in Lowndesboro in 2000.
 Hands on the Freedom Plow, a book about the thoughts of Black women leaders in SNCC, brought Patton national attention in 2010.
 In 2014, she left Trenholm State Technical College.

+Gwen Patton died in Montgomery on May 11, 2017, and is buried at Oakwood Cemetery.